AbedAlmajed/Hospital-System/README.md

 - Add new patients with details like full name, password, date of birth, gender, and chronic disease.
 - Display added patients as cards with their details.
 - Local storage integration to store patient data persistently.
+- Added form validation for username, password, and date of birth.

 ## Technologies Used